-- 4.16 The Authority employs appropriate professional staff: - A Statutory Monitoring Officer is responsible for ensuring the legality of Authority actions and supporting the Committee decision making process.
+- The Authority employs appropriate professional staff: - A Statutory Monitoring Officer is responsible for ensuring the legality of Authority actions and supporting the Committee decision making process.
 No actions of the Authority were deemed ultra vires in the year.
 All relevant laws and regulations are being complied with.
 The monitoring officer is a qualified solicitor provided on a contractual basis to the Authority by the Legal Services Department of Nottingham City Council.
-This arrangement also includes support for the Authority's wider governance structure. - The Treasurer to the Authority ensures the proper and effective administration of the financial affairs of the Authority and holds the key statutory responsibilities under Section 112 of the Local Government and Finance Act 1988.
+This arrangement also - The Treasurer to the Authority ensures the proper and effective administration of the financial affairs of the Authority and holds the key statutory responsibilities under Section 112 of the Local Government and Finance Act 1988.
 The role of Treasurer is provided by the current Head of Finance and Treasurer post within the Service.
 This post holder is responsible for advising both senior managers and elected members on all financial matters in line with CIPFA's document The Role of the Chief Financial Officer.
 The post holder is professionally qualified and has many years' experience within Local Authority Finance.